 Making Monsters opens with a helicopter shot of a naked man fleeing in a meadow from a masked pursuer with a sniper rifle and a wicked-looking kukri blade.
 The man doesn’t stand a chance, and is brutally taken down… a grim table setting for this tale.
 Cut to a bridal dress fitting, where we are introduced to our main characters.

 Christian Brand (Tim Loden) is a digital prankster who has reached ten million fans on his YouTube channel where he dresses up in costume and jump scares his fiancée, Allison (Alana Elmer) into histrionics.
-Chris puts on a mask and manages to surprise the easily spooked Allie during the fitting, and she is not amused.
-Chris thinks his C-list celebrity speaks of the power of the life-affirming power of being scared and he is empowering people to embrace their own fears, but really, he is a grown man with some maturity issues.
-Allie has been worn down by all his shenanigans and wants to settle down and have a baby.
-No more jump scares please!
-Chris is forced to decide between his baby (The channel) and a potential real baby.
+Chris puts on a mask and surprises the easily spooked Allie during her dress fitting.
+Needless to say, she is not amused.
+Chris thinks his C-list celebrity speaks of the power of life-affirming power of being scared and he is empowering people to embrace their own fears, but really, he is a grown man with some maturity issues.
+Allie demands that the couple settle down and have a baby.
+All of Chritian’s shenanigans wore Allie out.
+No more jump scares, please!
+Reality forces Chris to decide between his baby (The channel) and a potential real baby.

 Chris and Allie have had their existence flipped.
 Now, the joke is on them, and it’s about to get very violent.
 It’s not just the ghost they have to worry about.
 Someone is hunting them for some strange and unknown reason, and now the lovely church they are in has become the proverbial cabin in the woods.

-There are some lovely layered ironies regarding Chris’ YouTube antics that echo the tales of E.C.
-Comics of yore.
+Chris’ YouTube antics echo the tales of E.C.
+Comics of yore, in a lovely bit of irony.
 Those classic comic books would often prop up the characters and put them into a morality play with a bitter ironic twist.
 Gotcha endings.
 I told you so moments.
 Those who engage in prideful, selfish, cruel, or foolish behavior will have it come back to you in spades.
 And once Chris gets the full dose of the understanding why this is happening to them, he realizes all of his preening about the power of the scare has come back to bite him in the butt.

-Making Monsters was playing at FilmQuest in Provo, and is still in its early run in the festival circuit.
+Making Monsters screened at FilmQuest in Provo, which gave us access to the screener.
 This film is not yet rated, but I would plug this in solidly as an R. The violence in the third act is visceral and disturbing, and there are some baby-making attempts.